Newsletter

 “The gradual return of airlines from the Emirates is significant news for the Israeli market, because it is one of the most important air routes for passengers from Israel—both as a destination in itself and a central gateway for continuing to Asia, Africa and Australia,” said Shirley Cohen Orkaby, vice president of Israel’s Eshet Tours.

 She told JNS that the loyalty of the Emirati carriers in servicing Tel Aviv has been “particularly strong” at a time when many other foreign carriers have repeatedly canceled or pushed back flights to the summer or fall.
-Both carriers were notably among the sole international airlines which flew to Israel throughout the two-year war with Hamas in Gaza triggered by the Oct.
+Both carriers were notably among the sole international airlines that flew to Israel throughout the two-year war with Hamas in Gaza, triggered by the Oct.
 7, 2023, invasion of southern Israel.

 “We see how much the Emirates are loved in Israel, and the summer season, which is usually not a high season for the Emirates, is recording good demand this year,” she said.